tbrand/MobileCUDA/README.md

 Mobile CUDA

-Mobile CUDA is a runtime library witch does "Dynamicaly Managing Multiple CUDA Processes for Hyper-Q".
+Mobile CUDA is a runtime library witch does "Managing Multiple CUDA Processes Dynamicaly for Hyper-Q".
+Support CUDA-5.5.

 *Utilize